PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold3/README.md

 #### Running HelixFold for Inference
 To run inference on a sequence or multiple sequences using HelixFold3's pretrained parameters, run e.g.:
-* Inference on single GPU:
+* Inference on single GPU (change the settings in script BEFORE you run it)
 ```
 sh run_infer.sh
 ```